giffordlabcvr/HEV-GLUE/README.md

 ## Description

-HEV-GLUE is a linked dataset and set of analysis modules for analysis of hepatitis E virus sequences.
-It is the underlying GLUE project for the [HEV-GLUE web application](http://hev.glue.cvr.ac.uk).
-HEV-GLUE is hosted within the [GLUE bioinformatics environment](http://glue-tools.cvr.gla.ac.uk/).
+HEV-GLUE is a linked dataset and set of analysis modules for analysis of hepatitis E virus sequences, developed using the **[GLUE](http://glue-tools.cvr.gla.ac.uk/)** software framework.
 You can use HEV-GLUE to perform offline, batched analysis of HEV sequence files, including consensus and NGS data.

 ## Installation